 Copyright Share Productions.
 All rights reserved.

-The Story of Jacob and Fanny Diamond marriage, the first Jewish Wedding in Waterford, Ireland and the inspiration for Shalom Ireland will be featured in
+The Story of Jacob and Fanny Lappin, whose marriage was the first Jewish Wedding in Waterford, Ireland,

 Feb.
 1-28, 2017